mopidy/mopidy.js/README.md

 ### Cleaning up

-If you for some reason want to clean up after Mopidy.js before the web page is closed or navigated away from, you can close the WebSocket, unregister all event listeners, and delete the object like this:
+If you for some reason want to clean up after Mopidy.js before the web page is closed or navigated away from, you can close the WebSocket, unsubscribe all event listeners, and delete the object like this:

 ```js